-As a student loan borrower, I’m excited about the possibility of some form of student loan forgiveness happening in 2021.
+I’m excited about the possibility of some form of student loan forgiveness happening in 2021.
 Democratic leaders like Elizabeth Warren and Bernie Sanders appear eager to cancel federal student debt.
 In Joe Biden, they have a powerful ally in the White House who may be willing to deliver some debt cancellation.

 Some media reports claim that the President has the legal right to cancel student debt through an executive order.
 Others claim Congressional approval is the only way for it to happen.

-As an attorney, I’m not convinced there is a clear answer.
+Putting on my attorney hat, I’m not convinced there is a clear answer.

 This confusion makes student loan planning and strategy difficult.
 The possibility of federal forgiveness or debt cancellation is the student loan question I am most frequently asked by my friends and family.
 In this article, I’ll share my understanding of the current legal and political hurdles.
 I’ll also explain how it should impact student loan repayment strategy.

 Does the President have the authority to forgive student loans through an executive order?

 Executive Orders from the President can make a huge difference for student loan borrowers.